ceph/ceph/doc/man/8/ceph.rst

          If this option is used with these commands, it will help not to increase osd weight even the osd is under utilized.

+.. option:: --block

+	 block until completion (scrub and deep-scrub only)

 Availability
 ============